 Recommended reading: Hallowed Ground, by James McPherson and Gettysburg, by Stephen Sears.

-Hours: Check the SegTours -- or other tour websites -- for tour hours.
+Hours: Check the SegTours -- or other tour websites -- for tour hours and fees.

 Eats: Lots to chose from in and around Gettysburg.
 Beware the over-commercialized "historical pubs," which are pricey but not anything special.
 If you just want quick eats, there's plenty of fast food as well.